 What Nelson Is Not

 Nelson is not a monolithic solution that solves all problems.
-Nelson follows the classic unix philosphy: it is highly composable with other tools, which allows the system to be non-perscriptive, whilst still itself delivering value.
-There are a few scenarios which were very deliberitly ignored:
+Nelson follows the classic Unix philosphy: it is highly composable with other tools, which allows the system to be non-prescriptive, whilst still itself delivering value.
+There are a few scenarios which were very deliberately ignored:

 Nelson does not support ad-hoc deployments: users cannot deploy random, unversioned containers from their desktop; this is a very deliberate design feature.

 Nelson works best in a poly-repo environment, where builds focus on small, atomic units.
-Nelson can work with explicit tagging and releasing for those with a mono-repo style of source control, but it will almost certianly require some propietary tooling - this will always be out of scope for Nelson and its ecosystem.
+Nelson can work with explicit tagging and releasing for those with a mono-repo style of source control, but it will almost certainly require some proprietary tooling - this will always be out of scope for Nelson and its ecosystem.